chef/automate/components/docs-chef-io/content/automate/chef_automate_license.md

 Chef Automate offers two license tiers that have different entitlements:

 * **Trial:** A trial license is for users or organizations interested in exploring the product before buying.
+Generate the license from https://www.chef.io/license-generation-free-trial
 * **Commercial:** A commercial license is for customers who have purchased and are entitled to use it according to the license terms.

+{{< warning >}}

+Chef Server deployed and running with Automate will require license too.
+The Chef Automate license will cover the Chef Server license.

+{{< /warning >}}

 Chef Automate is built around a web user interface that provides visibility into all aspects of your infrastructure.
 The licensing types will affect your UI journey.